 How often should I use chemical exfoliants?

 Start with 2-3 times per week and let your skin adjust.
-If you tolerate it well after 4 weeks, you can increase to daily use for low-percentage formulas.
-High-percentage treatments (above 10% AHA or clinical-grade BHA) should stay at 1-2x per week.
+If you tolerate it well after 4 weeks, you can use low-percentage formulas more often, but daily acid use is not necessary for most people.
+High-percentage treatments (above 10% AHA or stronger BHA formulas) should stay at 1-2x per week.
 Always follow with moisturizer and SPF the next morning.

 Can I use chemical exfoliants with retinol?